 Grandview also has a full calendar of events including live music, wine glass painting, yoga, and several wine and food pairing nights (truffles, cupcakes, even Girl Scout Cookies!).

+This was my one of my favorite wineries near Hershey-Harrisburg.
 The spacious tasting room and large deck lends itself perfectly to parties and special events where you need room for a lot of people.
 But it’s also just the right space for you and your girlfriends at the tasting bar!
 Grandview Vineyard is open year round, Thursdays through Mondays.

 Cassel Vineyards of Hershey